March 27, 2020

 New – NDEE has developed a new guidance document, “Emergency Disposal of Animal Carcasses Associated with a Non-Disease-Related Mass Mortality Event” to help Nebraska livestock producers plan to deal with catastrophic animal mortality during the COVID-19 pandemic.
 Additional documents on this mortality management page include: memos from the Nebraska Department of Agriculture related to above ground burial and transportation of animal carcasses, a trench size worksheet, a disposal checklist and a cattle/swine burial calculator.
 The URL to the mass mortality guidance page is http://dee.ne.gov/publica.nsf/pages/20-006.

-NDEE Director Jim Macy has issued a letter to allow a temporary period for operations to have more livestock on site than permitted for.
-This period should not last past June 1, 2020.
-A PDF of “Livestock Temporary Increase Guidance” can be found at the top of this page.
+NDEE Director Jim Macy has issued an updated letter to continue to allow a temporary period for operations to have more livestock on site than permitted for.
+This period should not last past August 1, 2020.
+NDEE will continue to evaluate the situation and extend this period if needed.
+A PDF of “Livestock Temporary Increase Guidance – May 27 update” can be found at the top of this page.

 The “Waste Reduction and Recycling Grant Opportunities" webinar has been rescheduled.
 More information